ZCHAnalytics/terraform-associate-prep/exam-objectives.md

 Exam objectives

-# 1	Understand infrastructure as code (IaC) concepts
+# 1	Understand infrastructure as code (IaC) concepts v
 - [x] Explain what IaC is
 -	[x] Describe advantages of IaC patterns

-# 2	Understand the purpose of Terraform (vs other IaC)
+# 2	Understand the purpose of Terraform (vs other IaC) v
 - [x] 2a	Explain multi-cloud and provider-agnostic benefits
 - [x] 2b	Explain the benefits of state

 Use cases:
-- [x] Deploy federated multi-cloud Kubernetes clusters
+- [x] Deploy federated multi-cloud Kubernetes clusters v

-# 3	Understand Terraform basics
+# 3	Understand Terraform basics v
 - [x] 3a	Install and version Terraform providers
 - [x] 3b	Describe plugin-based architecture
 - [x] 3c	Write Terraform configuration using multiple providers
 - [x] 3d	Describe how Terraform finds and fetches providers

-# 4	Use Terraform outside of core workflow
+# 4	Use Terraform outside of core workflow v
 - [x] 4a	Describe when to use terraform import to import existing infrastructure into your Terraform state
 - [x] 4b	Use terraform state to view Terraform state
 - [x] 4c	Describe when to enable verbose logging and what the outcome/value is